juicedata/juicefs/docs/en/administration/sync_accounts_between_multiple_hosts.md

 ## Install Ansible

 Select a host as a [control node](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#managed-node-requirements) which can access all hosts using `ssh` with the same privileged account like `root` or other sudo account.
 Then, install Ansible on this host.
-Read [Installing Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible) for more installation details.
+Refer to [Installing Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible) for details.

 ## Ensure the same account on all hosts

-Create an empty directory `account-sync`, and save the following content in `play.yaml` under this directory.
+Create `account-sync/play.yaml` as follows:

 ```yaml
 ---